robsalamat/kickstarter-analysis/README.md

 ## III.
 Limitations of the Data
 - **The number of data points are not enough.** Segmenting the data of a subcategory will sometimes just give you 1 or 2 data points in 1 segment (e.g. Play Outcomes based on Goal)
 - **The data is outdated.** If Louise will use our analyses for future projects, something more recent than the (2009 to 2017) figures will be necessary
-- **About 75% of the data comes from the USA.** Plays or musicals, especially those that need kickstarters are a very local event.
+- **About 75% of the data comes from the USA.** Plays or musicals, especially those that need kickstarters are very local events.
 Louise wants to someday start a campaign for a Great Britain event and analyses made should be more focused on local data.
 - **Only for kickstarter.** The title is a dead give-away but it should still be said that this study is limited to Kickstarter and does not include all other crowdfunding apps.